Arrokoth's Necklace: Rotation

 \section{Rotation}

 The rotation period of Arrokoth is 15.92 hours \citep{S19}.
 The orbital period of two homogeneous spheres of density $\rho$ in contact, an approximate description of its (imperfectly known) shape, is

-where $\zeta = 0.81$ \citep{S20} is the ratio of the spherical equivalent radius of the smaller sphere to that of the larger sphere and a nominal density $\rho = 0.5$ g/cm$^3$ is assumed.
+where $\zeta = 0.81$ \citep{S20} is the ratio of the spherical equivalent radius of the smaller sphere to that of the larger sphere and a nominal density $\rho = 0.5$ g/cm$^3$, { as found for comets and for other small Kuiper Belt Objects \citep{McK20,S20},} is assumed.
 If the lobes are not spherical, the mean density of spheres in contact whose centers of masses coincide with those of the lobes should be substituted for $\rho$ (the result would be a good approximation, but not exact). $P_{breakup}$ is the shortest possible rotation period of a strengthless contact binary, and is about 0.6 of the actual rotation period, implying that the contact is in compression.
-Possible constituents have densities (NH$_3$ 0.82 g/cm$^3$, H$_2$O 0.92 g/cm$^3$, CO$_2$ 1.6 g/cm$^3$) higher than the assumed nominal density $\rho_{Ar}$ of Arrokoth; the nominal density, observed for comets, implies a porous structure \citep{McK20,S20}.
+Possible { dominant} constituents have { bulk} densities at low temperature (NH$_3$ 0.82 g/cm$^3$ \cite{B75}, H$_2$O 0.92 g/cm$^3$, CO$_2$ 1.6 g/cm$^3$, { CH$_3$OH 1.02 g/cm$^3$ \citep{D56}, HCN 1.04 g/cm$^3$ \citep{R69}}) higher than the assumed nominal density $\rho_{Ar}$ of Arrokoth; the nominal density, observed for comets, implies a structure { with high porosity} \citep{McK20,S20}.

 The shape of Arrokoth does not conform to the equipotential (Roche) surfaces of a uniformly rotating fluid with mass concentrated at two orbiting points, in which each lobe is drawn to a singularity at their contact.
-Nor does it resemble the highly prolate (Jacobi ellipsoid) shape of homogeneous self-gravitating bodies of high angular momentum in equilibrium, such as inferred for `Oumuamua \citep{Me17,K18}.
-Nor does it resemble the oblate McLauren spheroids of lower angular momentum.
+Nor does it resemble the highly prolate (Jacobi ellipsoid) shape of homogeneous self-gravitating bodies of high angular momentum in equilibrium, such as inferred for `Oumuamua \citep{Me17,K18} {and Haumea \citep{D19}}.
+Nor does it resemble the oblate McLauren spheroids of lower angular momentum, {as suggested for Quaoar \citep{BR13}}.
 This argues against formation models in which a single object was formed by angular momentum-limited accretion (as in an accretion disc like those observed in mass-transfer binary stars) from surrounding gas or particles.
 The problem of explaining the present state of Arrokoth is the opposite of that of explaining contact and close binary asteroids that are apparently spun up by the YORP effect (that is small in the Kuiper Belt) or by planetary encounters that do not occur for cold classical Kuiper Belt objects in near-circular orbits \citep{S07}.